 These experiments don't help birds or humans: Ebel has acknowledged that viral mechanisms—how severely a virus attacks the host (virulence) and its ability to cause disease in the host (pathogenicity)—differ radically between bird species.
 For example, American crows are highly susceptible to and experience high rates of mortality from WNV, whereas American robins are susceptible to the virus but experience low death rates.
 And these mechanisms are different in humans as well.

 Moreover, WNV can be controlled by eliminating mosquito breeding sites.
-But Ebel has received more than $4.2 million from the National Institutes of Health since 2007 to conduct these experiments—and so they continue.
+But Ebel has received more than $5.3 million from the Fauci-run National Institute of Allergy and Infectious Diseases since 2007 to conduct these experiments—and so they continue.

 The birds who are trapped, tormented, and killed by CSU experimenters value their freedom, their families, and their lives.
 A growing body of evidence has documented that crows are remarkably intelligent and profoundly social beings.
 They're able to solve complex problems, understand analogies, use tools, delay gratification, and recognize individual human faces—distinguishing between friends and foes (such as Ebel).